California declares a State of Emergency due to the winter storm

 “We’re currently experiencing a series of storms that may continue for the next 7 to 10 days.
 Consequently, if the storm materializes as we anticipate, we could see widespread flooding, mudslides, and power outages in many communities,” Ward said.

-The state’s Director of the Department of Water Resources Karla Nemeth said at the news conference that Wednesday’s storm is considered slightly weaker than the first two because there is less water vapor in a shorter time period, but that it will include stronger winds as “the primary impact.”
+The state’s Director of the Department of Water Resources Karla Nemeth said that Wednesday’s storm is considered slightly weaker than the first two because there is less rain and snow in a shorter time period, but that it will include stronger winds as “the primary impact,” which could lead to downed trees and power outages.

-The state is in the midst of a 3-year period considered to be the driest in the state’s history, according to officials, something that only compounds the dangers presented by the series of storms.

-The extreme drought conditions have left the ground dry, which has then been soaked by the first two storms, creating a “significant chance” of downed trees, flooding and power outages.
+Nemeth added that the areas that could see “significant challenges” are the California coast, “from Crescent City all the way down to Los Angeles,” and that flooding is still possible, particularly in Mendocino County and along the Russian River and the Navarro River.

 Nemeth said that state and federal officials are working together to monitor flood control throughout the state, such as reservoirs, levees and river systems, and that the state has enough capacity to weather the storms.

-In spite of this, state officials advise residents to avoid the roadways, particularly during the brunt of Wednesday’s storm, which is expected to be from the evening into the early-morning hours of Thursday.
+In spite of this, widespread flooding is possible and state officials advise residents to avoid the roadways, particularly during the brunt of Wednesday’s storm.

-Nemeth added that the areas that could see “significant challenges” are the California coast, “from Crescent City all the way down to Los Angeles,” and that flooding is more possible in Mendocino County and along the Russian River and the Navarro River.

-The areas near wildfire burn scars are also at risk, and residents that live nearby should be ready to evacuate if the orders arrive.
+Wildfire burn scars present another challenge, as the heavy rainfall can loosen the scorched dirt, leading to mudslides, rockslides and debris flows.
+Residents that live near the burn scars are advised to evacuate if warnings or orders are issued.

+State officials repeated throughout the news conference that each subsequent storm presents more challenges because the ground will still be saturated from the prior storm and the water will not have fully receded.